 Finding a school for SLD

-Children with severe learning difficulties should qualify for an Education, Care and Health Plan (EHCP) which can specify an appropriate school.
-Though most children with SLD will attend a special school (including possibly a residential placement), some are supported in attending mainstream schools or have dual placements (spending some time in both settings).
-In some instances the presence of other impairments (such as autism or challenging behaviour) may be the determining factor in deciding on the most appropriate school.
+Children with SLD may find it difficult to follow the curriculum without substantial help and support.
+They should therefore qualify for an Education, Health and Care Plan (EHCP) which can specify an appropriate school.
+Though most children with SLD will attend a special school (including possibly a residential placement), some are supported in attending mainstream schools or have integrated placements (spending some time in both settings).
+In some instances, the presence of other impairments (such as autism or challenging behaviour) may be the determining factor in deciding on the most appropriate school.

 For parents, it can feel that the acquisition of self-care and daily living skills are more of a priority than academic skills.
 You should always investigate the provision a school has for this.
-Some have mock-up flats where older children can learn to make beds, do the laundry, or make a snack.
-Ask about occupational therapy, which can help children with skills like cutting up food, washing and toileting.
+Some have facilities where older children can learn to make beds, do the laundry or cook a meal, supported by an occupational therapist.

 Children with SLD need to follow a curriculum which is carefully broken down into small steps with plenty of repetition, reinforcement and encouragement.

 The curriculum should be adapted to encourage learning, independence, life skills and communication.
-Children will benefit from a multi-sensory approach to their learning, adapted to take account of issues such as poor phonological awareness, or visual difficulties and other sensory needs.
+Children will benefit from a multi-sensory approach to their learning, adapted to take account of issues such as poor communication skills, or visual and hearing difficulties and other sensory needs.

 Therapy is likely to be included in the EHCP and built into the child's learning programme.
-This may include music therapy, play therapy, sensory stimulation as well as speech and language therapy.
+This may include music therapy, art therapy, play therapy, sensory stimulation as well as speech and language therapy.
 Where a child has associated motor skill or other physical difficulties these may be combined with physio and occupational therapy.
+Counselling and psychologists’ support help with mental health issues.

-Technology and learning aids can be used to enhance learning, encourage interaction and communication and help provide a multi-sensory learning environment .
+Technology, communication and learning aids can be used to enhance learning, encourage interaction and communication and help provide a multi-sensory learning environment.

-Switch operated equipment and specialised toys and communication aids can make a real difference to the child's learning experiences and progress.
-Special keyboards are available in a variety of forms including: an enlarged keyboard, a simplified keyboard, or picture grids (replacing standard keys).
+Assistive technology can make a real difference to the child's learning experiences and progress.
+Reading and speech programmes, Apps and bespoke IT packages are widely available.
+Adapted hardware eg special tablets and keyboards are available in a variety of forms including: an enlarged keyboard, a simplified keyboard, or picture grids (replacing standard keys).
 Children who are visually impaired may use special high-visibility or tactile overlays.
 Speech output and symbols may be used to help children with reading and writing.
+A child with learning difficulties should be assessed by a clinical specialist or teacher for the best fit.